1gonte/1gonte/README.md

 - 👋 Hi, I’m Georgii Sergeev
 - 👀 I’m interested in QA and everything that is related
-- 🌱 I’m currently learning QA engineering
+- 🌱 I’m currently working as QA engineer
 - 💞️ I’m looking to collaborate on testing some products
 - 📫 How to reach me: egorsergeev744@mail.ru or telegram @1gonte